voutilad/dumb-ws/README.md

 ## uhhhh, TLS?
 I'm a slacker and only support [libtls](https://man.openbsd.org/tls_init.3) from the [libressl](https://libressl.org) project.
 Figure it out yourself, for now...I'll update things for Linux soon.

-I've included a test https nodejs server, so check [nodejs-test/wss.js](./nodejs-test/wss.js).
-You need some dumb self-signed certs, so run `make certs` and put in the password `password` (or change it in the code...ok?).

 I've also started testing with [relayd(8)](http://man.openbsd.org/relayd) as a TLS accelerator.

-## soooo, proxy?
+## soooo, http proxy support?
 Yes, this is actually a priority for me after TLS.
-Which means now.
+Which means nowish?

 ## um, auth?
 Maybe I'll add basic-auth support.
 After proxy support.
+Or not...cause if you have TLS why not roll your own protocol post-connection?

 ## abwaah? close on invalid data?
 Per sec.
 10.7, I might add in closure on bad data. _Might._ I'll probably stop caring though.

 # soooo, the License?
 Why would you even think of using this horrible mess?
-Fine, ISC.
+Fine, ISC for my code unless stated otherwise.
 Buyer beware: you get what you pay for.